sapmentors/cds-scp-api/docs/AzureMSGraphConfiguration.md

     Token Service URL : <Application OAuth 2.0 token Endpoint(v2) of Azure App>
     ```

-Now the configuration of Microsoft 365 settings is finished and a SAP Cloud Platform Destination for MSGraph can be configured.
+Now the configuration of Microsoft 365 settings is finished, and you can configure an SAP Cloud Platform Destination for Microsoft Graph.